mikerochip/unity-websocket/README.md

 * Wide platform support
    * No external install requirements or dependencies
    * `string` is treated as text and `byte[]` as binary (some servers care)
+   * Universal ping-pong support for servers that enforce idle timeouts
    * WebGL uses a bundled JavaScript lib `WebSocket.jslib`
    * Other platforms use the built-in `System.Net.WebSockets`